List of humorous units of measurement: Hawking Index (reading capacity)

-The Hawking Index (HI) is a unit given as a percentage, of how many people will finish a book they start.
-Invented by mathematician Jordan Ellenberg, books with a lower HI are less likely to be completed.
+Invented by mathematician Jordan Ellenberg, the Hawking Index (HI) is the percentage of a book's readers who will finish it.
+Books with a lower HI are less likely to be completed.
 It is named after Stephen Hawking, whose book A Brief History of Time scores 6.6% on the scale.

 Helen (beauty)

 Helen of Troy (from the Iliad) is widely known as "the face that launched a thousand ships".
 Thus, 1 millihelen is the amount of beauty needed to launch a single ship.
 Other derived units such as the negative helen (the power to beach ships) have also been described.

 Lenat (bogosity)

-The unit of bogosity, i.e. how bogus a person, claim, or proceeding is, derived from the fictional field of Quantum bogodynamics, is the Lenat.
-The Lenat is seldom used, as it is understood that it is too large for normal conversation.
-Its most common form is the microLenat.
+The unit of bogosity, i.e. how bogus a person, claim, or proceeding is, derived from the fictional field of quantum bogodynamics, is the Lenat, named after Douglas Lenat, a computer scientist and professor who failed one of his students on an exam because they answered "AI is bogus" on all of the questions.
+The Lenat itself is seldom used, as it is understood to be too large for normal conversation; its most common form is the microLenat.